Capital Impact Partners Joins with Washington, D.C. Government Once Again to Preserve and Expand Affordable Housing

 In just its first year, Capital Impact leveraged its grant from the city to deploy more than $28 million in financing to support five projects and help protect 860 affordable homes.
 This directly supported an estimated 1,960 residents, 1,948 who have low-to-moderate incomes.
 Combined with the efforts of a second HPF manager, LISC, the number of homes protected in the first year far exceeded the Mayor’s initial goal of 1,000.

 A unique aspect of the program is how it works to support the Tenant Opportunity to Purchase Act (TOPA).
 The Act gives residents of multifamily buildings that are up for sale the right of first refusal to buy their properties, allowing them to work with mission-driven developers to purchase the buildings.
-This helps keep rents affordable and prevents residents from being displaced in the face of rapid gentrification in mixed-income neighborhoods.
+This helps keep rents affordable.

-“Building communities of opportunity requires that all residents have equitable access to affordable places to live and thrive, especially in neighborhoods that are rapidly gentrifying,” said Diane Borradaile, chief lending officer at Capital Impact.
+“Building communities of opportunity requires that all residents have access to affordable places to live and thrive,” said Diane Borradaile, chief lending officer at Capital Impact.
 “That is why we are thrilled DHCD has entrusted us once again to preserve affordable housing in key communities across Washington, D.C. in partnership with mission-driven developers.”

 “This innovative tool is delivering more than we actually thought that it could.
 We are leveraging the fund to $137 million.
 The Preservation Fund has preserved 1,300 housing units.
 What does that correlate to?
 We are really talking about housing units and families,” said Drew Hubbard, deputy director for operations at the D.C.
 Dept. for Housing and Community Development.